Meghan Markle and Prince Harry Are Married: All the Photos and Details on Their Royal Wedding

 On Thursday, Meghan provided an update on her father's health and clarified his involvement in the ceremony.
 "Sadly, my father will not be attending our wedding.
 I have always cared for my father and hope he can be given the space he needs to focus on his health," she told the public, adding, "I would like to thank everyone who has offered generous messages of support."

-Meghan asked Harry's father, Prince Charles, to walk her down the aisle of the Quire.
+Meghan had asked Harry's father, Prince Charles, to walk her down the aisle of the Quire.

+There ceremony ended with "God Save the Queen," then Harry and Meghan left the chapel.
+The newlyweds had their first public kiss on the steps, set to the song "This Little Light of Mine."

 Jonathan Brady/ - WPA Pool/Getty Images